We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 Just because a keyboard piano is cheap, it doesn’t mean that it doesn’t have everything needed for someone to start learning how to play the piano.
+Price range can be deceiving sometimes.
 There are certain features that you should look at:

-Other features that are good to see on a keyboard include a decent volume range, record/playback features, connectivity, and teaching tools.
+Other features that are good to see on a keyboard piano include a decent volume range, record/playback features, connectivity, number of key e.g 61 keys, and teaching tools.
 It should also be lightweight and portable.

-As you can see, it is not always necessary to spend a lot of money in order to get a keyboard piano that is good for learners and beginners.
-All of the models we have discussed today have plenty of great learning features, tones, timbres, and more, and some of them even come with stands, stools, and more.
+As you can see, it's not necessary to spend a lot of money to get a keyboard piano that's good for learners and beginners.
+All of the models we have discussed in this article have plenty of great learning features, tones, timbres, and more, and some of them even come with stands, stools, and more.